alexdln/contection/README.md

 - `Provider` - React component to wrap scope
 - `Consumer` - React component for render props pattern
-- `_context` - The underlying React Context
+- `_context` - The underlying React Context.
+In some cases, you can use it with the `use` hook to access the useStoreReducer data
 - `_initial` - The initial store data

 ### `useStore(instance, options?)`

-Hook that subscribes to store state with optional key filtering and computed value derivation.
+Hook that subscribes to store state with optional key listening and computed value derivation.

 **Parameters:**

 - `instance` - Store instance returned from `createStore`
 - `options` (optional):
   - `keys?: string[]` - Array of store keys to subscribe to.
 If omitted, subscribes to all keys.
-  - `mutation?: (newStore, prevStore?) => T` - Function to compute derived value from subscribed state
+  - `mutation?: (newStore, prevStore?, prevMutatedStore?) => T` - Function to compute derived value from subscribed state.
+Receives:
+    - `newStore` - Current store state (or selected keys if `keys` is provided)
+    - `prevStore` - Previous store state (or selected keys). `undefined` on first call
+    - `prevMutatedStore` - Previous result of the mutation function. `undefined` on first call

 **Returns:** Subscribed store data or computed value if mutation function is provided